SrividyaMarthi/Associate-Rule-Learning/README.md

 # Associate Rule Learning

-Association rules analysis is a technique to uncover how items are associated to each other.
+Association rule Learning, an unsupervised algorithm that provides techniques to uncover how items are associated to each other.
 It includes two popular algorithms:
 1. Apriori ;
 2. Eclat